Utility bicycle: Front suspension with built-in headlight

-O-lock
+Ring lock

-A built-in O-lock is a type of bicycle lock that prevents ride-off theft, establishes ownership, secures the back wheel to the frame (which can be separately locked), and provides a lock and slot for a cable.
-An O-lock is also called a ring lock or wheel lock.
+A built-in ring lock is a type of bicycle lock that prevents ride-off theft, establishes ownership, secures the back wheel to the frame (which can be separately locked), and provides a lock and slot for a cable.
+A ring lock is also called a wheel lock or an O-lock.

-The O-lock facilitates outdoor parking, by reducing the risk that someone can steal the bike by quickly riding off on it.
-An O-lock is lightweight and unobtrusive.
+The ring lock facilitates outdoor parking, by reducing the risk that someone can steal the bike by quickly riding off on it.
+A ring lock is lightweight and unobtrusive.
 It can be locked very quickly and conveniently, such as when parking the bike outside a store while running errands.

-The O-lock also serves as a deterrent to ownership disputes, as the person who has the O-lock key is proven to be the owner of the bike.
-More recent O-locks have a slot to attach an armored cable, allowing a cyclist to lock the frame, wheels, and seat.
+The ring lock also serves as a deterrent to ownership disputes, as the person who has the O-lock key is proven to be the owner of the bike.
+More recent ring locks have a slot to attach a chain or a cable, allowing a cyclist to lock the frame, wheels, and seat.

-O-locks provide a limited degree of security, like all locks.
+Ring locks provide a limited degree of security, like all locks.
 The greatest security requires using multiple types of locks together.
-In Copenhagen and Japan, the O-lock is generally used alone; the bikes are insured against theft and the owner must show that they have the key, to demonstrate that the bike was locked.
+In the Netherlands, Copenhagen and Japan, the ring lock is generally used alone; the bikes are insured against theft and the owner must show that they have the key, to demonstrate that the bike was locked.
 The key can only be removed by locking the lock.
-In other locations, the O-lock is used along with locking the frame to a secure object, or the O-lock is used alone when the owner is very close by, to prevent ride-off theft.
+In other locations, the ring lock is used along with locking the frame to a secure object, or the ring lock is used alone when the owner is very close by, to prevent ride-off theft.